netscaler/netscaler-k8s-ingress-controller/docs/metrics/promotheus-grafana.md

 **Citrix ADC CPX (east-west) device**:

-To monitor a Citrix ADC CPX (east-west) device, the Citrix ADC metrics exporter is added as a side-car.
+To monitor a Citrix ADC CPX (east-west) device, the Citrix ADC metrics exporter is added as a sidecar.
 The following is a sample yaml file of a Citrix ADC CPX (east-west) device with an exporter as a side car:

 ```YAML
 apiVersion: extensions/v1beta1